DPBhuvanesh/VariantControl_API/README.md

 ```

 ## 2.Create a PostgreSQL database and update the database details in the project configuration.

+   Download PGAdmin 4 and PostregresSQL for your system.
+Open PGadmin4 create and server and database.
+   Set the password in Installation.

 ``` python
 EXAMPLE : DATABASE_URL = "postgresql://username:password@localhost/databasename"
 ```